Embedding of Low-Dimensional Sensory Dynamics in Recurrent Networks: Implications for the Geometry of Neural

-\textbf{Author contributions:} All authors meet ICMJE criteria for authorship.
+\bmhead{Author contributions} All authors meet ICMJE criteria for authorship.
 Conceptualization: V-OS; Formal Analysis: A-Sel; Writing (Original Draft): All authors; Writing (Review \& Editing): All authors.

-\textbf{Acknowledgements:} The authors would like to thank their respective universities for their generous support of the authors' time.

-\textbf{Declaration of generative AI and AI-assisted technologies in the writing process:} During the preparation of this work the author(s) used OpenAI ChatGPT, Anthropic Claude, and Google Gemini models in order to polish written content, assist with the formatting of proofs in \LaTeX, and assist with the coding of TikZ figures in \LaTeX.
-After using this tool/service, the authors reviewed and edited the content.
-The authors take full responsibility for the manuscript in its entirety.
+\bmhead{Generative AI statement} During preparation of this work the authors used OpenAI ChatGPT, Anthropic Claude, and Google Gemini models to polish written content, assist with the formatting of proofs in \LaTeX{}, and assist with the coding of TikZ figures and R experiments.
+After using these tools, the authors reviewed and edited the content and take full responsibility for the manuscript and code.
 Citations were manually retrieved from traditional sources (e.g., PubMed).

-\textbf{Data Availability Statement:} This is a theoretical synthesis paper.
-No new data were generated or analyzed.
-There is no empirical data or code associated with this article.
+\bmhead{Data availability} This manuscript is theoretical and synthesizes prior results.
+R code to reproduce all numerical experiments and figures are provided as Supplementary Material.